LionelDraghi/bbt/README.md

 ### Test Results are immediately publishable

-**Tests results** are also in Markdown files, and cross-references the matching scenario files : if a test fail, just click on the link and you are in the scenario.
+**Tests results** are also in Markdown files, and cross-referencing the matching scenario files : if a test fail, just click on the link and you are in the scenario.
 You can push on github without further processing.
 To see what it looks like, there is an example in [bbt own tests](docs/tests/features_results.md).